evanwherchek/evanwherchek/README.md

 Hello!

 My name is Evan and I'm a recent graduate of Texas A&M University.
 I earned my Bachelor of Arts in Computing with a concentration area of Engineering Entrepreneurship.
-Currently, I develop software solutions for the rural energy and broadband industries through writing code for billing solutions.
+Currently, I develop software solutions for the rural energy and broadband industries through writing code for the generation of accurate and intuitive PDF bills.

 ### Languages